Authority: Executive Vice Chancellor and Provost

 3.7 The written assessment of the PTRC, including the numerical vote (For, Against) will be transmitted directly by the Chairperson to the Department Head for inclusion in the personnel file.
 Each member of the PTR Committee will receive a copy of the transmitted written assessment.

 3.8 After receiving the assessment of the PTR Committee, the Department Head will consult with the Committee prior to completing her/his written assessment of the documentation submitted by the faculty member for post tenure review.
 Consultation will be conducted via an oral discussion between the Committee and Department Head.
-The Department Head shall then make an independent determination of whether the faculty member meets expectations or does not meet expectations for each realm of responsibility described in the SME, based on the Standards in the RPT Departmental Rule.
+The Department Head shall then make an independent determination of whether the faculty member meets expectations or does not meet expectations for each realm of responsibility described in the SFR, based on the Standards in the RPT Departmental Rule.
 The Department Head will also make an overall determination of whether the faculty member’s performance meets expectations or does not meet expectations.
 The Department Head may agree or disagree with a PTR Committee’s assessment and recommendation that a faculty member be evaluated for designation as exceeds expectations.